cdjq/DFRobot_RP2040_SCI/README.md

   /**
    * @fn getKeys
-   * @brief Get the name of the connected sensor on one or more ports of SCI Acquisition Module, name:value unit, separate multiple names with ","
+   * @brief Get the name of the sensor connected to one or more ports, separate names using ","
    *
    * @param inf    Port select
    * @n     ePort1                                           Select Port1
    * @n     ePort2                                           Select Port2
    * @n     ePort3                                           Select Port3
    * @n     eALL  or  (ePort1 | ePort2 | ePort3)             Select Port1, Port2 and Port3
-   * @return The name of the connected sensor on the selected port, separate multiple names with ","
+   * @return The name of the sensor connected to the selected port, separate names using ","
    * @n For example:  Temp_Air,Humi_Air
    */
   String getKeys(eInterfaceList_t inf = eALL);
   String getKeys(uint8_t inf);
   /**
    * @fn getValues
-   * @brief Get the property value of the connected sensor on one or more ports of SCI Acquisition Module, separate multiple property values with ","
+   * @brief Get attribute values of the sensor connected to one or more ports, separate attribute values using ","
    *
    * @param inf    Port select
    * @n     ePort1                                           Select Port1
    * @n     ePort2                                           Select Port2
    * @n     ePort3                                           Select Port3
    * @n     eALL  or  (ePort1 | ePort2 | ePort3)             Select Port1, Port2 and Port3
-   * @return The property values of the connected sensor on the selected port, separate multiple property values with ","
+   * @return The attribute values of the sensor connected to the selected port, separate attribute values using ","
    * @n For example:  28.65,30.12
    */
   String getValues(eInterfaceList_t inf = eALL);
   String getValues(uint8_t inf);
   /**
    * @fn getUnits
-   * @brief Get the value unit of the connected sensor on one or more ports of the SCI acquisition module, separate multiple units with ","
+   * @brief Get the value unit of the sensor connected to one or more ports, separate units using ","
    *
    * @param inf    Port select
    * @n     ePort1                                           Select Port1
    * @n     ePort2                                           Select Port2
    * @n     ePort3                                           Select Port3
    * @n     eALL  or  (ePort1 | ePort2 | ePort3)             Select Port1, Port2 and Port3
-   * @return The value unit of the connected sensor on the selected port, separate multiple units with ","
+   * @return The value unit of the sensor connected to the selected port, separate units using ","
    * @n For example:  C,%RH
    */
   String getUnits(eInterfaceList_t inf = eALL);